-A swollen tongue can occur with allergies, a deficiency in B-complex vitamins or iron, oral thrush, Sjögren syndrome, glossitis, or even oral cancer.
+A swollen tongue can be caused by an allergy, a deficiency in B-complex vitamins or iron, oral thrush, Sjögren syndrome, glossitis, or even oral cancer.
 Due to these diverse causes, it is important for a swollen tongue to be assessed by a doctor.

-You should particularly see a doctor if the swelling persists and does not improve with time, or if it is accompanied by symptoms like difficulty swallowing or breathing, changes to taste, spots in the moth or frequent fatigue.
+You are advised to see your doctor if the swelling continues to worsen and does not resolve on its own, or if swelling presend with symptoms like difficulty swallowing or breathing, changes to taste, spots in the moth or frequent fatigue.
 These are symptoms of a more urgent situation.

 Treatment for a swollen tongue depends on the underlying cause, but it may involve the use of analgesics, anti-inflammatories or anti-microbials, as well as adequate oral hygiene.